More information FOR ME and ABOUT ME is here.

 (In the 21st Century) Coding Knowledge is Power

-Dr. James Geller is Professor and Chair of the Computer Science Department at the New Jersey Institute of Technology (NJIT).
+Dr. James Geller is Professor and former Chair of the Computer Science Department at the New Jersey Institute of Technology (NJIT).
 He served as Associate Dean for Research of the Ying Wu College of Computing at NJIT from 2015 to 2020.
 He received his PhD from the State University of New York at Buffalo in 1988 in Computer Science, with a focus on AI/Knowledge Representation.

-Dr. Geller cofounded SABOC (the Structural Analysis of Biomedical Ontologies Center) at CS/NJIT and founded the Semantic Web Laboratory at the Computer Science Department of NJIT.
-He has published over 155 journal and conference papers and 12 book chapters in Medical Informatics, Semantic Web Technology, Object-Oriented Database Modeling, Knowledge Representation, etc.
+Dr. Geller cofounded SABOC (the Structural Analysis of Biomedical Ontologies Center) at the Department of Computer Science at NJIT.
+He has published over 230 journal and conference papers and 14 book chapters in Medical Informatics, Semantic Web Technology, Object-Oriented Database Modeling, Knowledge Representation, etc.

-Between 2006 and 2012 Dr. Geller was Co-Principal Investigator on several federal grants, totaling over $2,500,000, on auditing methods, abstraction algorithms and software tools for important medical terminology systems such as the Unified Medical Language System (UMLS) and the Systematized Nomenclature of Medicine – Clinical Terms (SNOMED CT).
-He is currently investigator on an NSF grant for teaching Cyber Security (iSECURE).
+Between 2006 and 2012 Dr. Geller was Co-Principal Investigator on several federal grants from NIH, totaling over $2,500,000, on auditing methods, abstraction algorithms and software tools for important medical terminology systems such as the Unified Medical Language System (UMLS) and the Systematized Nomenclature of Medicine – Clinical Terms (SNOMED CT).
+From 2012-2015 he was co-PI on an NSF grant for teaching Cyber Security (iSECURE).
 From 2014 to 2019 he was co-PI on a major NIH grant on family-based quality assurance for Biomedical Ontologies.
 Currently he is co-PI on an NSF grant on "Increasing Urban Youth Participation in Computing through Mentorship and Coding Resources."
 He is also investigator on the NJ ACTS program.

 In 2012 Dr. Geller was inducted as a Fellow of the American College of Medical Informatics (ACMI).